2001: Health

-Politics
+Politics and law

 Freedom House recognized 63% of national governments as electoral democracies by the end of 2001, with the Gambia and Mauritania being recognized as democracies following peaceful transfers of power.
-Peru also saw a significant expansion of civil rights, emerging from the authoritarian rule of Alberto Fujimori.
+Peru also saw a significant expansion of civil rights after emerging from the authoritarian rule of Alberto Fujimori.
 Argentina, Liberia, Trinidad and Tobago, and Zimbabwe underwent significant democratic backsliding in 2001, with Liberia and Zimbabwe recognized as authoritarian governments by the end of the year.
 64.65% of the world's population lived in countries that generally respected human rights, while 35.35% lived in countries that denied political rights and civil liberties.

-Islamic terrorism became the predominant global political concern amidst the September 11 attacks and the War on Terror.
+Islamic terrorism became the predominant global political concern amidst the September 11 attacks and the war on terror.
 Islamic extremism was identified as a major threat to democracy and human rights, both in the Muslim world through the implementation of Islamism and in the rest of the world through terrorism.
+Racial discrimination, the ability to prosecute human rights violators, the number of refugees, and the problems of economic disadvantage were among the global human rights concerns that were given the most attention in 2001.